RafaelChatz/Data-Analysis-Crimes-in-Boston/README.md

 ![](images/ju2.PNG)
 ![](images/ju3.PNG)
+The last one agrees the hypothesis that crime is a profession.
+And that the professionals need rest during the weekend.

 Clustering with 3 clusters based only on location.
 You see that there are no distinct clusters and that crime is pretty normalized throughout the city.
 ![](images/ju1.PNG)